sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

     Kim --- Dave
    ```

 **How to think about 'Betweenness centrality' for node selection?** In general, it is great connecting to a bridge, as it gives you a very good coverage.
 However, make a note again that capacity/liquidity has no play on this metric.
-So, we can choose one with high capacit
+So, we can choose one with high capacity.

 ## Closeness Centrality